schwordd/vrScraper/readme.md

-# DeoVrScraper Setup Guide
+# VrScraper Setup Guide

-Follow these steps to set up and run the DeoVrScraper on Windows and VR headsets.
+Follow these steps to set up and run the VrScraper on Windows and VR headsets.

 ## 1) Running on Windows